 The contested issue of whether and to what extent the police are independent from the government can pop up at any time.
 When it does, it will often raise the temperature and the profile of the public debate, but the result can often be more heat than light.
 One need not look far back in time to find examples of recent controversies in Canada concerning the relationship between the police and the government.
 They include the conclusion of Justice Hughes in the 2001 APEC report that there had been "improper federal government involvement" in the RCMP security operation and that the police had "succumbed to government influence and intrusion in an area where such influence and intrusion were inappropriate."
-Most recently, we have seen statements by Canada's Leader of the Opposition that the laying of criminal charges just before an election call seemed suspicious.
+Most recently, we have seen statements by Canada's Leader of the Opposition that the laying of criminal charges in relation to the sponsorship scandal just before the 2004 election seemed suspicious.
 The Minister responsible for the RCMP responded that such allegations were "appalling and profoundly unacceptable".
-2 Controversy can at times serve the purpose of prompting and clarifying thought, but these recent events appear to have done relatively little to generate a consensus about the appropriate relationship between the police and the government.
-Indeed, the relationship between the police and the government appears "murky" to many even though it is a matter of considerable civic and constitutional significance.
+3 Controversy can at times serve the purpose of prompting and clarifying thought, but these recent events appear to have done relatively little to generate a consensus about the appropriate relationship between the police and the government.
+The relationship remains "murky" to many even though it is a matter of considerable civic and constitutional significance.

 It is, however, difficult to be too critical of the state of public understanding about the relationship between the police and the government.
 As Professor Philip Stenning has concluded there is "very little clarity or consensus among politicians, senior RCMP officers, jurists..., commissions of inquiry, academics, or other commentators either about exactly what 'police independence' comprises or about its practical implications..."
-Indeed, one can find support in some statutes, cases and commentary for opposite conclusions on

-Professor of Law, University of Toronto.
-I thank Lynne Weagle for her diligent research assistance.
+Indeed, one can find support in some statutes, cases and commentary for opposite conclusions on whether the police are independent from governmental direction and the ambit of any independence.
+For example, there is some support for a broad understanding of police independence that would extend beyond the freedom of the constable to decide whom to investigate and whom to charge to cover a broad range of other policing decisions.
+At the other extreme, there is some support in statutes and cases for a thin to non-existent doctrine of police independence that sees the police in Canada as civil servants subject to Ministerial control and direction.
+There are, of course, a variety of views in between these two extremes.
+There is confusion about whether police-government relations should be funneled through the responsible Minister or should include discussions with central agencies and political staff.
+Finally, there is the critical question of whether a distinction between the government informing itself about police matters and influencing the police is sustainable in the minds of politicians, police and the public at large.

-1 Commission Interim Report Following a Public Inquiry into Complaints that took place in connection with the demonstrations during the Asia Pacific Economic Cooperation Conference in Vancouver (Ottawa: Commission of Public Complaints, RCMP, 23 July 2001) www.cpc-cpp.gc.ca/defaultsite/ at 30.4
+2 Commission Interim Report Following a Public Inquiry into Complaints that took place in connection with the demonstrations during the Asia Pacific Economic Cooperation Conference in Vancouver (Ottawa: Commission of Public Complaints, RCMP, 23 July 2001) www.cpc-cpp.gc.ca/defaultsite/ at 30.4

-2 Susan Delacourt "Flurry of civil suits expected within days" Toronto Star 11 May, 2004.
+3 Susan Delacourt "Flurry of civil suits expected within days" Toronto Star 11 May, 2004.